 First check the Journal Titles database to see if we own the journal—Search the Journal Titles database by the title of the journal in your citation and not by the title of the article.

 This may lead you to a database that contains that particular article.
 Check the date of your article to see which link to follow if the journal is in more than one database.
 Follow the links to the issue required.
 Follow the Where Can I Get This link to find out the exact location (online, in print).
-If the journal shows up at KPU either in print or online, then either locate it on the shelves, download it directly if it is available online, or submit a request to have the item transferred from another campus by using the Request a KPU Periodical form.
+If the journal shows up at KPU either in print or online, then either locate it on the shelves, download it directly if it is available online, or submit a request to have the item transferred by placing a hold on the item through the library catalogue.

 If the item is not available at KPU, you will have the option to fill out an Interlibrary Loan form and submit it online while you are still in the research database.